-The environmental characteristic considered by the Fund is carbon footprint.
-The social characteristics considered by the Fund are health and wellbeing.
+The environmental characteristics considered by the Fund are company contribution towards the United Nations Sustainable Development Goals ("SDGs") and environmental stewardship.
+The social characteristics considered by the Fund are public health, health and safety and workforce and community management.

 No reference benchmark has been designated for the purposes of attaining the above characteristics promoted by the Fund.